univert/aclcache/README.md

  1     | Enable compiler cache support
  2     | Enable [linker cache][How clcache works] support
  3     | Enable both compiler and [linker cache][How clcache works]

+### ACLCACHE_SKIPGET

+If ACLCACHE_SKIPGET=1, and ACLCACHE_MODE=3, then .obj file will not be downloaded/copied and only a dummy .obj file will be generated.
+This is to boost performance.
+This variable is recommended to be used in the case of mencached settings.

 ### ACLCACHE_DIR